16345 McClure Road

 For over 100 years, four generations of Burtka’s have been making wines in this country for the enjoyment of their family and friends.
 Nestled in the Irish Hills, minutes from several lakes and Michigan International Speedway, John & Denise Burtka have created a new destination for wine lovers.
 Based on their European roots, they built a boutique winery that makes award winning wines, using old world hand crafting.

-In the summertime have a glass of wine while you enjoy our appetizers under the pergola overlooking the vineyards and lake or listening to our weekend entertainment.
+In the summertime have a glass of wine, beer or cider while you enjoy food from the Schoolhouse Cafe while sitting under the pergola overlooking the vineyards and lake or listening to our Thursday & Saturday entertainment.
 Come visit our family at the friendly winery.......Cherry Creek!

 4724 Walz Road

 Sandhill Crane Vineyards is located east of Jackson, just minutes from Detroit, Ann Arbor and Lansing.
 This small family-run vineyard and winery features award-winning estate-grown wines.
 Winery and cafe hours Monday - Saturday 11 - 6; Sunday 12 - 6.
 Public winery tours Saturdays at 12pm and Sunday at 1pm.
 Other times by appointment.
 Our new cafe serves wine-friendly foods made with local ingredients.
 If you are planning to bring a group of 13 or more to eat at our cafe, we require that you order in advance.
 The winery also features a seasonal tasting room inside the Dexter Cider Mill, 3685 Central St, Dexter.
 The cider mill and tasting room are open late August through mid-November.
 Hours are Fri & Sat 11-5 pm and Sun 12-5 pm.